Head Lice: Everything You Need To Know

 Head Lice Life Cycle

 Head lice are parasitic by nature and rely solely on humans for their existence.
-They lay their eggs (nits) on the hair shaft around 1.5cm from the scalp.* After hatching, each louse can live for approximately five weeks, but during that lifetime a female can lay up to 120 eggs.** Head lice live for 32-35 days after hatching.** The life cycle of head lice begins with eggs being laid, hatching, maturation into adults, mating and egg laying after which the parent head lice die.
+They lay their eggs (nits) on the hair shaft around 1.5cm from the scalp1.
+After hatching, each louse can live for approximately five weeks, but during that lifetime a female can lay up to 120 eggs2.
+Head lice live for 32-35 days after hatching2.
+The life cycle of head lice begins with eggs being laid, hatching, maturation into adults, mating and egg laying after which the parent head lice die.
 These eggs will hatch in six to ten days continuing the life cycle until the infestation is treated and the cycle is broken.
 The typical head louse dehydrates and dies anywhere between 6 and 24 hours when away from the scalp.

-Fixing The Problem
+Fixing the Problem

 The key to treatment of a head lice infestation is to break their life cycle.
 A lot of the frustration parents experience stems from their belief that current treatments don’t seem to work.
 There are several possible reasons for this.
 Head lice resistance may be one cause.
 Another reason for recurring infestation can be attributed to not fully completing a treatment cycle, and therefore not breaking the lifecycle of the head lice.
 It is difficult to kill all the eggs present when the infestation is first treated.
 The MOOV Head Lice Range of products is the result of many years of Australian research into this growing social problem.